jeng/CSharpPAIP/Ch5/README.md

 Bonus Program!
 --------------
 SEXP's with more Atoms!
-I added a sexpression parser that considers every item or a list an atom.
+I added a sexpression parser that considers every item of a list an atom.
 It was used to parse the definition list from [Dr. Norvig's](http://norvig.com/paip/eliza.lisp) site into the C# definitions.

 This: